Atlanta Courthouse Shootings Fast Facts

-(CNN)Here's a look at what you need to know about Brian Nichols and the Atlanta courthouse shootings of March 2005.
+(CNN)Here's some background information about Brian Nichols and the Atlanta courthouse shootings.
 On March 11, 2005, 33-year old Brian Nichols escaped from the Fulton County Courthouse while on trial for rape, and killed four people.

 About Brian Nichols: